AriFordsham/GHCWiki/type-functions-status.md

 **Debugging of type families:**

-1. `substEqInDict` needs to be symmetric (i.e., also apply right-to-left rules); try to re-use existing infrastructure.
-It would be neater, easier to understand, and more efficient to have one loop that goes for a fixed point of simultaneously rewriting with given_eqs, wanted_eqs, and type instances.
-1. skolemOccurs for wanteds?
-At least `F a ~ [G (F a)]` and similar currently result in an occurs check error.
-Without skolemOccurs in wanted, the occurs check for wanted would need to be smarter (and just prevent cyclic substitutions of the outlined form silently).
-However, when inferring a type, having the rewrites enabled by skolemOccurs available will leads to potentially simpler contexts.
-1. Comments:

-  - When we raise a mismatch error in `TcSimplify` for unresolvable equalities, we effectively tidy the two non-matching types twice.
-Add a comment to highlight this and say way it is ok (i.e., they are never grouped together with `groupErrs` or similar).
-1. `:t` in ghci doesn't print equalities in contexts properly.
-1. ghci command to print normalised type and add [ http://article.gmane.org/gmane.comp.lang.haskell.cafe/28799](http://article.gmane.org/gmane.comp.lang.haskell.cafe/28799) as a test to the testsuite.
 1. To move GADT type checking from refinements to equalities, proceed as follows (as suggested by SPJ):

   - Implemented this as follows in `TcPat.tcConPat:579:`